citrez/Everything-I-Know/Blogs-&-Articles.md

 description: These are all huge inspiration in creating my own blog
 ---

-# Blogs/ Articles I Like
+# Blogs & Articles I Like

-NOTE: You can use newsify to keep on top of the bloggers I like.
+NOTE: Use newsify to keep on top of the bloggers I like.

 ## Blogs
 * [Julia Silge](https://juliasilge.com/) - R code, tidytext, tidymodels